Free shipping on orders over $99

 While antiparasitic medications like Ivercor 12mg or Mebex 100mg treat existing infections effectively, preventing reinfection requires environmental and hygiene measures including thorough handwashing before meals and after bathroom use, cooking meat to safe internal temperatures, washing fruits and vegetables thoroughly, drinking treated or filtered water in endemic areas, and wearing shoes in areas with soil contamination risk.

-WHO GMP certified antiparasitic medications effectively eliminate infections, but comprehensive parasite control requires addressing environmental factors and transmission routes.
+WHO GMP certified antiparasitic medications effectively eliminate infections, but complete parasite control requires addressing environmental factors and transmission routes.

 Stress Management and Mental Health